-You’ll know you’re getting close to the store because you’ll start to smell the fresh chocolate wafting through the air as you make your way down the street towards the storefront.
+Once you start getting close to the store you’ll start to smell the fresh chocolate wafting through the air.
+Walk through the doors and you’ll be offered a delicious sample of chocolate!

-What’s a visit to Belgium without getting a Belgian waffle?
+What’s a trip to Belgium without enjoying one or two Belgian waffles?

 Go Check Out the Sheep